estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## AsyncSelect with useTransition and useOptimistic

+- Let's start by making the filters work!
+We want to be able to select a filter, and have the talks list update.
 - Let's move on to the filters, using this AsyncSelect.
 - Using ariakit under the hood here to create beautiful custom accessible interactive selects
 - Typical interaction!
 Setting some loading state, optimistic update, doing an async operation, doing a side effect and an error rollback.